 In short, the ten foot pole is simple.
 A toothpick can serve as the miniature for it.
 And it has a million creative uses.

 Dungeons and Dragons: The Fate of the Ten Foot Pole

 This isn’t to say that the 10′ pole didn’t have a couple of glaring weaknesses in RPG play.
 First, international players are certainly befuddled by it.
 Only 3 countries – Liberia, Burma, and the United States – claim the Imperial System, using feet for measurement.
 For the other 192 countries in the world it would be a 3.048 meter pole, which isn’t as endearing.

 Second, where can you store this darned unwieldy thing?
 Don’t even try and tell me a 3 foot halfling or gnome is exploring an enclosed dungeon with a ten foot pole strapped to his rucksack.

 There are some options.
 The easiest being to simply pretend the 10 foot pole is kept in an extra-dimensional plot space.
 While you are at it, store a seldom referred to NPC in there.
-The Bag of Holding was invented for such a time as this, so these problems can be overcome, particularly in a game to is played in the theatre of one’s mind.
+The Bag of Holding was invented for such a time as this, so these problems aren’t really problems in a realm of magic.

 But, alas, the ten foot pole ultimately fell out of favor.
-It was just too darned pragmatic to use the wizard’s staff as a credible fill in for the ten foot pole.
-On top of that, the skill check was invented, so it became standard practice to have your rogue simply roll to disarm or detect a trap.
+It was just too darned pragmatic to use the wizard’s staff as a credible fill-in for the ten foot pole.
+But the primary reason was the skill check was invented, so it became standard practice to have your rogue simply roll to disarm or detect a trap.

 The current edition – D&D 5e – only passingly refers to the ten foot pole among its equipment list, and young role players are all the poorer for it.